sagemath/sagewiki_to_gh-2022-10-10/days4/projects/arith.md

  * I have three concerns about the operators:

     * Should + and - have the same functors for simplicity?

     * __pow__ excepts a 3rd argument modulus.
 I think that modulus and the base would be coerced much like the +,- operator.
+[Counter argument, currently the third argument is ignored everywhere in SAGE and there is no way to use it other than explicitly calling x.__pow__(exp, mod).
+Currently, one would always create a element in the quotient ring and then power that.]

     * + and - have the most "traditional" coercion.
 This coercion could be used a bunch of other places (e.g. quo_rem)

 '''Other'''